Joshua-Ciffer/Mount-Olive-Robotics-Team-2018/README.md

   - MoveElevator command needs to be rewritten.</s>
 ### Intake
 - All intake subsystems and commands need to be tested THOROUGHLY.
-  - Intake shifter may need to be modified depending on how the mechanical kids build the intake.
+  - <s>Intake shifter may need to be modified depending on how the mechanical kids build the intake.</s>
 ### Climber
 - <s>Entire climber subsystem needs to be written.
   - Climber consists of a piston that extends up and down.